 Leisure

-It’s important to also have fun while studying abroad!
-When deciding what to include in your leisure budget, ask yourself the following questions:
+It’s important to also have fun while studying!
+When deciding what to include in your leisure budget, ask yourself these questions:

 You may decide that a gym membership or surfing lessons will help you unwind and meet new friends.
 If so, see what your campus offers: there may be free or low-cost facilities or intramural sports you can join.
 Or, maybe you feel happiest during a night out at a movie or a club.
-No matter how you choose to relax, remember to save enough to cover your expenses in case of an emergency or change in circumstances.
-As a reference, here are some average costs for leisure activities in Australia:3
+No matter how you choose to relax, remember to save enough to cover your expenses in case of an emergency.
+Here are some average costs for leisure activities in Australia:3

 Many international students work while studying.
 Here are some strategies for finding part-time work in your field.